michalguspiel/CakeOrderingApp/README.md

 - Store contact options
 - Calendar (Let's say shop cannot handle to bake more than 3 birthday cakes a day due to space limit I want calendar when user can see if birthday cakes are available for this day)
 - Admin account (Checking orders, signing them as completed, adding new products to the shop. )
+- Cropping image while adding product as an admin

-## TODO features
+## TODO
 - Better layout and GUI(I don't like how app looks but it's still in progress)
-- Cutting picture when adding product as admin

 ### Main targets of this app :